endintiers/SignalR-AspNetCore-ProgressDemo/NoPOST.md

 ### In the page

-The **connection** variable is global - this reference is used later to retrieve the connection id.
+The **connection** variable is global - this reference is used later to start the long running process on the server.

-On document ready (called only once - after the initial GET) a connection to the SignalR hub is created, and a function is defined to handle reportprogress messages.
+On document ready (called only once - after the initial GET) a connection to the SignalR hub is created, and a functions are defined to handle reportprogress, processcompleted and somethingwentwrong messages.
 The connection is then started and the page displayed.

 ```html
 (in _Layout.cshtml)